MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/copresence.md

 author: sandhangitmsft
 ms.topic: conceptual
 ms.custom:
-ms.date: 7/10/2023
+ms.date: 5/22/2024
 ms.subservice:
 ms.author: sandhan
 ms.reviewer: kkendrick
 contributors:
     - sandhangitmsft
     - ProfessorKendrick
+    - DanaMartens
 ---

 # Copresence in Power Pages

 Find out who's working on a site at the same time as you with copresence.
 Copresence provides the following benefits: